Love Canal

 The Love Canal Homeowners Association

 Lois Gibbs, who lived in the neighborhood, was first alerted to the existance of the dump by newspaper articles describing the landfill and its proximity to the 99th Street School school.
-Having a small sickly child attending the school, Lois became very concerned about the danger the landfill posed.
+Having a small, sickly child attending the school, Lois became very concerned about the danger the landfill posed.
 She approached the School Board armed with notes from two physicians recommending the transfer of her child to another public school.
-The Board refused, on the grounds that if one child was transferred, others would demand they could as well and the school would have to close.
+The Board refused, on the grounds that if one child was transferred, others would demand the same and the school would have to close.

 Angered by this response, Lois began talking with other parents in the neighborhood to see if they were having problems with their children’s health.
 After speaking with hundreds of people, she realized that the entire community was affected.
 In June 1978, she started the Love Canal Parents Movement.

-On August 2, 1978, the New York State Department of Health (NYSDOH) issued a health order recommending that the 99th Street School be closed, that pregnant women and children under the age of two be evacuated, that residents not eat out of their home gardens and that they spend limited time in their basements.
+On August 2, 1978, the NYSDOH issued a health order recommending that the 99th Street School be closed, that pregnant women and children under the age of two be evacuated, that residents not eat out of their home gardens and that they spend limited time in their basements.
 A few days later, the state agreed to purchase all 239 homes in the first two rings of homes closest to the canal.

 That month, the Love Canal Homeowners Association (LCHA) was established to give the community a voice in the decisions made during the Love Canal environmental crisis.
 LCHA membership consisted of approximately 500 families living within a 10-block area surrounding the Love Canal landfill.
 Within a week of the health order, the residents held a public meeting, elected officers and set goals for the newly formed organization.